TheSweeterMan/TBD/README.md

 ### Unit Testing

+Run the code and sqeeze on the sensor to see if you have the proper readings.

 ### Production Testing

 Get every 50th DS18B20 tempeature sensor in the production line and use a premade circuit to test the product.